sklearn.datasets

 1. Loaders (Real-world datasets)

 These functions load popular datasets bundled with scikit-learn for quick experimentation.
-They return structured data objects with .data
+They return structured data objects with .data, .target, and metadata.

 - Example: